serverless/blog/posts/2019-01-14-definitive-guide-terraform-serverless.md

 #### Why automate infrastructure management

-While Terraform is one of the most popular IaC tools out there, it certainly isn’t the only one.
-Think AWS CloudFormation, Ansible, Chef, and Puppet.
-IaC becomes really important once developers need a way to organize their growing cloud infrastructure and collaborate across teams.
+Infrastructure as Code (IaC) becomes really important once developers need a way to organize their growing cloud infrastructure and collaborate across teams.

 Most importantly, IaC tools make it necessary to have process and discipline; there’s a smaller chance of accidental or unexpected changes, and it’s easier to share configuration between different parts of your infrastructure.